swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-5-track-model-evolution-with-dvc.md

 In order to compare the parameters, you will need to use the `dvc params diff`.
-This command will compare the parameters that were set on `HEAD` and the ones in your current `workspace`.
+This command will compare the parameters that were set on `HEAD` and the ones in your current `workspace`:

 ```sh title="Execute the following command(s) in a terminal"
 # Compare the parameters' difference
 dvc params diff
 ```

-The output should look like this.
+The output should look like this:

 ```text
 Path         Param         HEAD    workspace